Existence, Uniqueness and Regularity of the Projection onto Differentiable Manifolds: Introduction

 The four major results of our article contribute to an almost complete understanding of the conditions on the submanifold for existence and regularity of the projection map and the shape of its domain, and will be presented subsequently.
 The first of these results concerns the shape of $\cE(M)$ for a given submanifold, which can be described by the frontier function $\vartheta$ for $M$.
 The latter measures locally how far one can move from a point of $M$ in orthogonal direction without leaving $\cE(M)$ (see \autoref{def:nustar}), thus quantifying the relation $M\subseteq \cE(M)$. \repeatthm{\varthetacontinuous}{theorem:theta-continuous} One important consequence of \autoref{theorem:theta-continuous} is \autoref{lemma:fiberbundle}, which states that $\cE(M)$ is a fiber bundle if $M$ is $C^2$.
 A counterexample, \autoref{ex:theta-discont}, shows that if $M$ is $\lip$ but not $C^2$, then, in general, it only admits a lower semi-continuous frontier function.

 The second major result is that the Lipschitz condition on the tangent bundle used by \citet{dudekholly} is not only sufficient, but even necessary.
-More precisely, we show in \autoref{theorem:pr-lip} that a topological submanifold which satisfies $M\subseteq \cE(M)$ is necessarily $\lip$. \repeatthm{\theoremprlip}{theorem:pr-lip} It is worth mentioning that the proof of \autoref{theorem:pr-lip} relies on the Borsuk-Ulam theorem.
+More precisely, we show in \autoref{theorem:pr-lip} that a topological submanifold which satisfies $M\subseteq \cE(M)$ is necessarily $\lip$. \repeatthm{\theoremprlip}{theorem:pr-lip} \autoref{theorem:pr-lip} has already already been proven in \citet{Lytchak2005} for submanifolds of Riemannian manifolds.
+The proof uses methods and results from $\operatorname{CAT}(k)$ space theory.
+Using another method of proof, \citet{Rataj2017} provide a proof of \autoref{theorem:pr-lip} for submanifolds of the $\R^d$.
+We provide a new self-contained proof which is a nice application of the Borsuk-Ulam theorem (entering through an elegant proof of \autoref{lemma:wurscht}) and the Brouwer fixed-point theorem (entering through \autoref{lemma:extend-segment}).
 We point out in \autoref{remark:blaschke} that \autoref{theorem:pr-lip} generalizes one direction of the celebrated Blaschke's Rolling Theorem.

 We turn to our third major result: \citet{dudekholly} show that the projection map is $(k-1)$-times differentiable if the submanifold is of class $C^k$, $k\ge 2$, thus generalizing the local result by \citet{Foote1984}.
 Their result is restated here in \autoref{theorem:diffproj}.
-We give a different proof and derive a differentiation formula. \repeatthm{\theoremDpformula}{theorem:Dp-formula} This particular form of the derivative can be used to derive criteria for the boundedness of higher derivatives of the projection, see \autoref{corollary4}, which weakens the requirements on the hypersurfaces appearing in \cite{sz2016b, sz2017c, sz2019}.
+We give a different proof and derive a differentiation formula, which in similar form appeared in the literature, see, e.g., \citet[Section 3]{ambman96}.
+For an implicit form see \citet[Theorem 4.23]{Rataj2019}. \repeatthm{\theoremDpformula}{theorem:Dp-formula} From this particular formula for the derivative we obtain criteria for the boundedness of higher derivatives of the projection, see \autoref{corollary4}, which weakens the requirements on the hypersurfaces appearing in \cite{sz2016b, sz2017c, sz2019}.
 The statement of this corollary uses the concept of a subset's reach introduced in \citet{federer1957}. \autoref{theorem:reach} highlights connections between the reach of $M$ and its frontier function.

 Our final major result is another continuity result for the frontier function of $M$, which depends on the topological skeleton of $M^c$. \repeatthm{\varthetacontinuoustwo}{theorem:theta-continuous2}